Sage/ez-streams/README.md

 }, 0);
 ```

-Every step of the chain, except the last one, returns a new reader stream.
-The first stream produces all integers up to 9999.
-The second one, which is returned by the `filter` call produces only odd integers.
-The third one, returned by the `map` call returns the alternating fractions.
-The `reduce` step at the end combines alternating fractions to produce the final result.
+Every step of the chain, except the last one, returns a new reader.
+The first reader produces all integers up to 9999.
+The second one, which is returned by the `filter` call lets only the odd integers go through.
+The third one, returned by the `map` call transforms the odd integers into alternating fractions.
+The `reduce` step at the end combines the alternating fractions to produce the final result.

-Also note that the `reduce` function takes a continuation callback as first parameter while the other functions don't.
-This is because the other functions (`filter`, `map`) return another stream immediately, while `reduce` pulls all the values from the stream and combines them to produce a result.
+Note that the `reduce` function takes a continuation callback as first parameter while the other functions don't.
+This is because the other functions (`filter`, `map`) return another reader immediately, while `reduce` pulls all the values from the stream and combines them to produce a result.
 So `reduce` can only produce its result once all the operations have completed, and it does so by returning its result through a continuation callback.

 The callbacks that you pass to `filter`, `map`, `reduce` are slightly different from the callbacks that you pass to normal array functions.
 They receive a continuation callback (`_`) as first parameter.
 This allows you to call asynchronous functions from these callbacks.
 We did not do it in the example above but this would be easy to do.
 For example we could slow down the computation by injecting a `setTimeout` call in the filter operation: